Funding for Locals

 We offer reimbursements to local unions setting up their own safety and craft skills courses.
 Reimbursements are intended to help cover a part of the costs of providing group trainings requested by local workers or signatory employers making contributions to the TTF.
 Course reimbursement is limited to make funds available to as many locals as possible, and we may not be able to support your application at the full amount requested.

 What types of courses are REIMBURSABLE?

-This program reimburses local unions who organize and present safety and craft skills trainings for IATSE workers.
+This program reimburses local unions who organize and present group safety and craft skills trainings for IATSE workers.
 Past courses have included: Aerial Work Platform Operator, Audio Mixing, Background Costuming, Basic Hand-sewing, Camera Operator, Distressing Garments, Dressing the Broadway Tour, Embroidery, Entertainment Electrics, Fiber Optics, Fall Arrest and Rapid Rescue, Fly Rail Operator, Forklift Operator, Generator Operator Safety, Hazard Communication, Lighting Consoles, Portable Power Distribution, Intro and Advanced Rigging, Suit Tailoring, Skylight Balloon Technician, Video Essentials, Welding Safety, Working at Heights, Zippers, and many more.

-If you're not sure whether your training falls under the safety or craft skills categories, contact us.
+If you're not sure whether your local training falls under the safety or craft skills categories, contact us.

 2019 aPPLICATION Submission Schedule

 First Quarter (January 1-March 3, 2019) due by October 29, 2018 | Approval notices emailed by November 30, 2018

 Second Quarter (April 1-June 30, 2019) due by March 4, 2019 | Approval notices emailed by March 29, 2019